dllyj86/weather_api/README.md

 [Jenkins](http://52.76.30.89:8080/job/weather_api_cicd/)
 URL: <http://52.76.30.89:8080/job/weather_api_cicd/>

-If you want to visit my Jenkins, please use user name `visitor` and password `12345678`.
+If you want to visit my Jenkins, please check user name and password in email.

 **Notice:**
 If you want to run the build, please inform me in advance.
 I need to change my EC2 from t2.micro to a larger type or the Jenkins will crash.